Manual Machining

 touch off

 To determine the exact location of a tool tip by touching it against an object with a known measurement.
-To touch off establishes a starting point for the cutting tool on the workpiece.
+Touching off establishes a starting point for the cutting tool on the workpiece.

 turning

-A machining operation that rotates a cylindrical workpiece while a single-point tool is guided along the length of the part.
-Turning is performed on a lathe.
+A cutting operation that rotates a cylindrical workpiece while gradually passing the cutting tool along the surface of the rotating part.
+Turning is performed on a lathe and is commonly used to create cylindrical parts.

 ways

 A set of parallel tracks along which a machine component moves.
-The ways allow the carriage and tailstock to move along the bed of the lathe.
+The ways allow the carriage and tailstock to move along the bed of a lathe.

 workholding device